ogc1231/comprensible-spanish-api/README.md

 ![screenshot](https://github.com/ogc1231/comprensible-spanish-api/blob/main/documentation/readme-assets/milestones.png)

 ### MoSCoW Prioritization

-I've decomposed my Epics into stories prior to prioritizing and implementing them.
+I decomposed my issues to help prioritise and implement them.
 Using this approach, I was able to apply the MoSCow prioritization and labels to my user stories within the Issues tab.

 - **Must Have**: guaranteed to be delivered